TSB Recommendation M03-02

 A Memorandum of Understanding also exists with Worksafe BC to promote greater fisher safety and foster a safety culture.
 A similar Memorandum of Understanding between TCMS and la Commission de santé et de la sécurité au travail (CSST) du Québec was recently signed.

-Board Reassessment of the Response to M03-02 (March 2012)
+March 2012: Board Reassessment of the Response to M03-02 (Satisfactory Intent)

 TC continues to work with DFO and with the fishing community.
 TC is improving its communications structure for distributing safety information.
 TC is also developing ways of monitoring compliance including conducting safety audits that evaluate the capability and capacity of small fishing vessels to manage safe operations.
 Through a collaborative approach to safety, and by acknowledging the interconnectedness of safety issues, a functional safety culture could be developed in the Canadian fishing community.